 Some sketches from a design sprint with a Highland client

 Sketching is helpful even when ideating in groups because it moves a group’s attention away from the loudest person in the room and redirects it to discovering the best solution.
 This is why sketch-based Design Sprints are often so productive and equitable.

-Words tend to fall short when it comes to explaining how something could work or function.
+Words tend to fall short when explaining how something could work or function.
 Creating sketches to explain your ideas means less ambiguity and a better group-held understanding.

-Sketches should be easy and quick to create, and just as easy to crumple up and throw away.
-That’s why it’s easier to get feedback with a quick sketch compared to a more polished artifact.
+Sketches should be easy and quick to create and just as easy to crumple up and throw away.
+That’s why getting feedback with a quick sketch is easier than a more polished artifact.
 Your audience will be more likely to offer critiques, and you’ll be less attached to your original idea.

 So sketch to your heart’s content even if you don’t think of yourself as an artist, even if you don’t like drawing that much.
 You might find that letting your creative side loose will benefit you in ways you never thought possible.